chipi0609/WhatToEat/README.md

 * A more user-friendly UI
   - A welcome page when the App is loading
   - Buttons for users to set constraints
-  - Enable user to enter personal information
+  - Enable users to enter personal information

 ### Adding database to store user information (2-3 weeks)